semanticsean/ATAT/README.md

 Roadmap: For those interested in contributing to the project, please refer to our [[contribution guide](https://github.com/semanticsean/ATAT/blob/main/contribute.md) for detailed information on how you can get involved.

-# Introduction

-ATAT is an email client that hosts AI agents who respond to emails, so you can email them directly, cc them, or fw: emails to them.

-ATAT is designed to democratize the use of AI, allowing quick setup of an AI agent "company" in minutes, with the steering handled over email.
-That means training is as simple as providing a new email to forward to or cc.
-This approach leverages the inherent slowness of email for thoughtful, comprehensive AI responses.
-It also opens up "MoE" or "CoE" thinking for normies.

-Another strength of email is that it's slow.
-As demonstrated in the @@ and !detail! shortcodes, multi-pass (multi-API-call) components can be integrated and the time it takes to run all the calls, be it minutes or even hours, is normal for email.

-**ATAT enables rapid setup of AI agents you can email -- with simple shortcodes that give the agents superpowers.**

-**For Example, a team of three AI agents can be instructed to write a short story easily:**
+**EXAMPLE: Email a team of three AI agents can be instructed to write a short story easily:**

 > Subject: Write a Story About AI using @@
 > Body: